mike99mac/minimy-mike99mac/gcode/README.md

 ### Install Raspberry Pi and DAC
 To install the Raspberry Pi and DAC HAT, perform the following tasks:
 - Carefully drill out the 4 holes in the corners of the RasPi so that the screws will fit through.
+- Put heat sinks on all 4 chips on the Raspberry Pi.
 - Plug the DAC HAT onto the Raspberry Pi, making certain that the pins are aligned.
 - Attach the wooden platform with 2 2" screws behind the amp's power supply.
-- Procure 4 standoffs about 0.125" and 2 about 0,430" that the screws will fit through.
+- Procure 4 standoffs about 0.125" and 2 about 0.430" that the screws will fit through.
 - Drill 4 1/16" pilot holes.
 - Put the small standoffs over the pilot holes.
 - Put the RasPi/DAC HAT on the 4 standoffs, and put the 2 standoffs on the side opposite the GPIO pins.